-Each year, Audubon Center in Greenwich participates in this annual tradition to monitor winter bird populations throughout North America.
-Teams of birders head out on a predetermined date in December to count as many individual birds as possible in a given count area within 24 hours.
+Each year, Greenwich Audubon Center participates in this annual tradition of the Christmas Bird Count to monitor winter bird populations.
+Teams of birders throughout North America and the Western Hemisphere head out on a predetermined date in December to count as many individual birds as possible in a given count area within 24 hours.
 Our count area is known as the "Greenwich-Stamford Count Circle," which encompasses all of Greenwich and Stamford as well as Darien and parts of Westchester County, New York.
 All of the data compiled is submitted to ornithologists who conduct vital research on the health of our winter bird populations.

 There are two ways you can participate: